 The ATLAS Collaboration first presented a preliminary result of this observation (http://atlas.cern/updates/physics-briefing/higgs-observed-decaying-b-quarks) on 9 July at the 2018 International Conference on High-Energy Physics (ICHEP) in Seoul.
-Today, in a seminar together with the CMS, ATLAS presented results which have been submitted for publication to Physics Letters B. They are were achieved and utilising machine learning technology and new analysis techniques to reach a significance of 5.4 standard deviations.
+Today, in a seminar together with the CMS, ATLAS presented results which have been submitted for publication to Physics Letters B. They were achieved and utilized machine learning technology and new analysis techniques to reach a significance of 5.4 standard deviations.
 Physicists consider five standard deviations the significance threshold past which they claim a discovery.

-These observations mark a new milestone in the study of the Higgs boson, complementing recent results on production and decay mechanisms of this elementary particle (https://www.mpp.mpg.de/en/what-s-new/news/detail/wissenschaftler-beobachten-kopplung-des-higgs-bosons-an-top-quarks/ as well as http://atlas.cern/updates/physics-briefing/higgs-couples-heaviest-lepton).
+These observations mark a new milestone in the study of the Higgs boson, complementing recent results on the production and decay mechanisms of this elementary particle (https://www.mpp.mpg.de/en/what-s-new/news/detail/wissenschaftler-beobachten-kopplung-des-higgs-bosons-an-top-quarks/ as well as http://atlas.cern/updates/physics-briefing/higgs-couples-heaviest-lepton).